jacquedesmarais/DropIn/Pods/BraintreeDropIn/README.md

 ```
 Then run `pod install`.

 Customize your integration by specifying additional components.
-For example, add Apple Pay and PayPal support:
+For example, to add Apple Pay support:
 ```
 pod 'BraintreeDropIn'
 pod 'Braintree/Apple-Pay'
-pod 'Braintree/PayPal'
 ```

 See our [`Podspec`](BraintreeDropIn.podspec) for more information.